93 Comments

 Then choose where and when you want your appointment:

-If you are lucky, everything goes smoothly and you secure your appointment.
-Download the appointment confirmation, print it (!), and keep it safe.
+If you are lucky, everything goes smoothly and you have an appointment.
+Download the appointment confirmation, print it, and keep it safe.

 Interpol Visit